List of generation VIII Pokémon: Design and development

 Pokémon are a species of fictional creatures created for the Pokémon media franchise.
 Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996 with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
 In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
-Some Pokémon can transform into stronger species through a process called evolution via various means, such as exposure to specific items.
+Some Pokémon can transform into stronger species through the process called evolution via various means, such as exposure to specific items.
 Each Pokémon have one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
 A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.

 The development of Pokémon Sword and Shield began in 2016, immediately following the development period of Pokémon Sun and Moon.
 The conceptual phase lasted approximately a year, and the debugging process continued into 2019.
 With the Galar region based in Great Britain, some of the native Pokémon draw inspiration from British fauna, folklore, and mythology.
 The legendary Pokémon Zacian and Zamazenta resemble real-world wolves, drawing inspiration from wolves that frequently appear in British mythology.
 Shigeru Ohmori, the director for Sword and Shield, stated that the design team keeps a Pokémon's habitat in mind when coming up with its design so as to make the Pokémon believable.

 Pokémon Legends: Arceus introduces the Hisui Region, based on the real-world Japanese island of Hokkaido.
 The Hisui Region is a reimagining of the Generation IV games' Sinnoh Region set in the past prior to the events of those games.

 Like the previous generation, redesigned versions of previously released Pokémon ("Galarian Forms" and "Hisuian Forms") were included alongside brand-new creatures.

 For the first time, many new Pokémon and regional forms were added to the generation through game patches rather than through the release of a new game.
 Acquiring these Pokémon requires purchasing an add-on downloadable content pass separate from the base game or utilizing the in-game trade feature.
 Further patches added other new species, including legendary and mythical Pokémon Kubfu, Urshifu, and Zarude in June 2020 and Regieleki, Regidrago, Glastrier, Spectrier, and Calyrex in October 2020.